-Grade Quality 1 Points Percentage
+GRADE QUALITY POINTS PERCENTAGE

 А 4.00 95 - 100

-Superior level of of competen су
+Superior level of competency

 A- 3.67 90 - 94

 B+ 3.33 85 - 89

 В 3.00 80 - 84

-Satisfactory leve el of compe tency
+Satisfactory level of competency

 В- 2.67 77 - 79

 C+ 2.33 74 - 76

-Marginal level of of competen ку
+Marginal level of competency

 С 2.00 70 - 73

-Marginal level of of competen ю
+Marginal level of competency

 F 0.00 0 - 69

-Failure to demo onstrate a marginal level of competency
+Failure to demonstrate a marginal level of competency

-F does not count towards the total number of credits required for the program.
-IP Incomplete pending is a grade granted only in Psychology Research courses when the instructor and program director deem additional time needed to complete the course.
-IP must be completed within the next term in the time period designated by the instructor and program director.
-HP Superior level of competency in practicum seminar Р Satisfactory or marginal level of competency in practicum seminar S Satisfactory level of progress in dissertation seminar or biomedical research
+- F does not count towards the total number of credits required for the program. - IP Incomplete pending is a grade granted only in Psychology Research courses when the instructor and program director deem additional time needed to complete the course. - IP must be completed within the next term in the time period designated by the instructor and program director. - HP Superior level of competency in practicum seminar - P Satisfactory or marginal level of competency in practicum seminar - S Satisfactory level of progress in dissertation seminar or biomedical research - U Unsatisfactory level of progress in dissertation seminar or biomedical research